1981 Spanish coup attempt: Background

 The first signs of unease in the army appeared in April 1977.
-Admiral Pita da Veiga resigned as Navy minister and formed the Superior Council of the Army.
+Admiral Gabriel Pita da Veiga resigned as Minister of the Navy and formed the Superior Council of the Army.
 This was a result of Pita da Veiga's disagreement with the legalisation of the Communist Party of Spain (PCE) on 9 April 1977, following the Atocha massacre by neo-fascist terrorists.
 In November 1978, the Operation Galaxia military putsch was put down.
 Its leader, Lieutenant-Colonel Antonio Tejero, was sentenced to seven months in prison.

 While seditious sentiments grew in sectors of the military and extreme right, the government faced a serious crisis at the beginning of the decade, and its position became increasingly untenable in the course of 1980.
-Key events saw the resignation of the Minister of Culture, Manuel Clavero on 15 January; the restructuring of the government on 3 May; the motion of no confidence against Adolfo Suárez moved by the Spanish Socialist Workers' Party (PSOE) between 28 May and 30 May; the resignation on 22 July of the vice-president, Fernando Abril Martorell, which produced a new reshuffle in September; and the election in October of Miguel Herrero Rodríguez de Miñón, alternative candidate of the official bid for president of the centrist parliamentary group promoted by Suárez.
+Key events saw the resignation of the Minister of Culture, Manuel Clavero on 15 January; the restructuring of the government on 3 May; the motion of no confidence against Adolfo Suárez moved by the Spanish Socialist Workers' Party (PSOE) between 28 May and 30 May; the resignation on 22 July of the vice-president, Fernando Abril Martorell, which produced a new reshuffle in September; and the election in October of Miguel Herrero y Rodríguez de Miñón, alternative candidate of the official bid for President of UCD.

-The growing weakness of Suárez at the heart of his own party led to his televised resignation as prime minister and president of the UCD on 29 January 1981.
-On 1 February, the "Almendros Collective" published an openly insurgent article in the far-right newspaper El Alcázar, which was the mouthpiece of the Búnker hardliners, including Carlos Arias Navarro, Luis Carrero Blanco's successor as prime minister, and the leader of the francoist party Fuerza Nueva, Blas Piñar.
-From 2 to 4 February, the King and Queen traveled to Guernica, where the deputies of Basque separatist party Herri Batasuna received them with boos and hisses and various incidents.
-On 6 February, the chief engineer of the Lemoiz nuclear project, José María Ryan, was found murdered, having been kidnapped a few days earlier.
+The growing weakness of Suárez at the heart of his own party led to his televised resignation both as Prime Minister (officially "President of the Government") and President of UCD on 29 January 1981.
+On 1 February, the Almendros Collective published an openly insurgent article in the far-right newspaper El Alcázar, which was the mouthpiece of the Búnker hardliners, including Carlos Arias Navarro, Luis Carrero Blanco's successor as Prime Minister, and the leader of the francoist party Fuerza Nueva, Blas Piñar.
+From 2 to 4 February, King Juan Carlos I and Queen Sofía visited Guernica, where the provincial deputies of Basque separatist party Herri Batasuna received them with boos and hisses and various incidents.
+On 6 February, the chief engineer of the Lemoniz Nuclear Power Plant project, José María Ryan, was found murdered, having been kidnapped a few days earlier by ETA.
 Meanwhile, there was no further news about industrialist Luis Suñer after his abduction.

 In this atmosphere of mounting tension, the process of choosing Suárez's successor began.
-Between 6 and 9 February, the 2nd UCD congress in Majorca made it clear that the party was unravelling and Agustín Rodríguez Sahagún was named acting prime minister.
-On 10 February, Leopoldo Calvo Sotelo was named candidate for prime minister.
+Between 6 and 9 February, the 2nd UCD congress in Mallorca made it clear that the party was unravelling and Agustín Rodríguez Sahagún was named President of UCD.
+On 10 February, Leopoldo Calvo Sotelo was named candidate for Prime Minister.